amplication/bookstore-blog/README.md

 #### argo cd & argo cd image updater installation

-We'll start by setting up our Kubernetes cluster, for this demonstration a local cluster will be used, created through minikube.
+Start by setting up a Kubernetes cluster, for this demonstration a local cluster is be used, created through minikube - other tools like `kind` or `k3s` can also be used.
 After installing minikube the following command can be ran to start the cluster:

 ```bash
 minikube start